STATE PARTNERSHIP AGREEMENTS: Eligibility

 • Bases program funding decisions on criteria that rely primarily upon artistic excellence and artistic merit.

-The state arts agency submits this plan with its Partnership Agreement application.
+The state arts agency submits this plan with its Partnership Agreement grant application.

 Subgranting